RSGInc/populationsim/docs/application_configuration.rst

 **Output Tables**:

-The ``output_tables:`` setting is used to control which outputs to write to disk.
-The :ref:`inputs_outputs` section listed all possible outputs.
-The user can specify either a list of output tables to include or to skip using the *action* attribute as shown below in the example. if neither is specified, then all output tables will be written.
-The HDF5 data pipeline and all summary files are written out regardless of this setting.
+The ``output_tables:`` setting is used to control which pipeline tables to write to disk.
+The :ref:`inputs_outputs` section lists common outputs.
+The user can specify either a list of output tables to include or to skip using the *action* attribute as shown below in the example.
+If this setting is omitted, pipeline tables are not exported by default.
+The HDF5 pipeline and selected synthetic population outputs are controlled separately.

 ::